mlcommons/ck/README.md

 However, the idea of CK is to be able to rebuild user experimental workflows natively to be able to take advantage of latest environment and tools.

+Also, note that CK supports Docker automation (to evaluate artifacts at the conferences, share interactive and reproducible articles or crowdsource experiments for example).

-Also, note that we support Docker automation.
-Please check 'ck-docker' repository at GitHub as following:
+Please check 'ck-docker' repository at GitHub:

 ```
  $ ck show repo:ck-docker